spica-engine/spica/docs/content/guide/function.md

 #### Logging

-A function code can have statements like `console.log`, `console.error`, when a code calls a console function the output of log will be written to function's log file.
+A function code can have statements like `console.log`, `console.error`, when code calls a console function the output of log will be written to function's log.